- 1 Overview

 The books ends in another epic fight with Batgirl and The Disgraced before a shocking event right at the death as Batgirl is stabbed by Knightfall.

 This is the best issue of this arc so far.
 Intrigue by the bucketloads, suspense action and a strong Batgirl finally.
-The artwork has been consistent and stunning from the get-go and arguably the best art of the New 52 books I’ve read so far (Batman, Suicide Squad, Batgirl) This is becoming an amazing book and I am so glad to have pushed past the mildly mediocre first six issues in The Darkest Reflection.
+The artwork has been consistent and stunning from the get-go and arguably the best art of the New 52 books I’ve read so far (Batman, Suicide Squad, Batgirl) This is becoming an amazing book and I am so glad to have pushed past the mildly mediocre first six issues in the first volume.

 Batgirl #13: A Blade of Memory